jenna-jordan/jenna-jordan.github.io.archived/_drafts/2018-08-27-introduction-to-phil103.md

 #  title: # title of nav bar that shows in post
 #  nav: # references specific sidebar laid out in _data/navigation.yml
 ---
-This course is a basic introduction to formal logic.
+This course is a basic introduction to formal logic - specifically propositional calculus.
+Zeroth-order logic (propositional calculus) is first order logic without variables/quantifiers, and zeroth order languages are both complete and compact.
+Sometimes propositional logic can include constants, operations, and relations on non-Boolean values.

 ## Basic info for the class